Speakers

 Tim Kadlec

-Tim Kadlec is a Director of Engineering for WebPageTest, web performance consultant, and trainer focused on building a web everyone can use.
+Tim Kadlec is an independent web performance consultant and trainer focused on building a web everyone can use.

 He is the author of High Performance Images (O'Reilly, 2016) and Implementing Responsive Design: Building sites for an anywhere, everywhere web (New Riders, 2012).